calumgrant/logical/docs/worklist.md

 2. Insert additional predicates and rewrite the program to be semi-naive.

 I want to try approach 2, because it may throw up some interesting bugs/assumptions in the rest of the code.

-Current problems:
-- `count1` problem with deduplication.
-- `recursion3` - `ancestor:B` is empty for some reason.

 ## Task manager